Become the Man You Needed

 Applications go through a transparent, merit-based selection process guided by predefined criteria including leadership potential, community involvement, personal motivation, and commitment to positive social change.
 Successful applicants are notified and invited to an onboarding and orientation session before the programme begins.
 All decisions are made by a programme team guided by equity and geographic representation.

-Fellows join a growing national network of Dear Men allies — emerging male leaders committed to positive social change across Nigeria and beyond.
+Fellows join a growing National Male Allies Network – emerging male leaders committed to positive social change across Nigeria and beyond.
 Through this network, fellows continue to mentor peers, engage in advocacy, and deepen their community impact long after the programme concludes.
 The Fellowship is designed to be the beginning of a lifelong journey, not a one-time event.
 Each cohort becomes the backbone of the next.

 Whether you’re a young man, father, mentor, educator, or partner, you have a role in this awakening.